F4r3w3ll/Infinite-world-2d-game/README.md

 # Infinite-world-2d-game
-2D game with infinite world, with radanom world generation.
-Made in Python.
-In progress.
+A 2D game with an infinite world where your goal is to collect as many coins as possible while enemies continuously chase you.
+The longer you survive, the more enemies spawn.

 ## Requirements